 See Genotype-Phenotype Correlations.

 Ocular involvement.
 One third of individuals with NF2 have decreased visual acuity in one or both eyes.
 Posterior subcapsular lens opacity – rarely progressing to a visually significant cataract – is the most common ocular finding.
-Lens opacities may appear prior to the onset of symptoms from vestibular schwannoma and can be seen in children.
+Lens opacities may appear prior to the onset of symptoms of vestibular schwannoma and can be seen in children.

 Intracranial and intraorbital tumors may result in decreased visual acuity and diplopia.